CybercentreCanada/assemblyline4_docs/docs/installation/configuration/submission.md

 !!! tip
     Refer to the [changing the configuration file](../config_file/#changing-the-configuration-file) documentation for more detail on where and how to change the configuration of the system.

+## File Sources

+File Sources let administrators define reusable ingestion templates that transform a user-provided input (hash, URL, ticket ID, etc.) into a file or URL descriptor for analysis.
+They support both direct HTTP downloads and deferred URL retrieval through AL-URI files.

+### How it works

+#### Template expansion

+Assemblyline replaces the replace_pattern (for example, `{INPUT}`) inside url and data with the user’s submitted value.
+The system also validates the input type against the source’s hash_types or any custom hash_patterns.

+#### Ingestion mode

+=== "Direct download (`download_from_url: true`)"
+    The system performs the HTTP request using the configured method, headers, proxies, and verify, saves the result to a temporary file, and optionally checks failure_pattern to catch false-positive success pages.
+=== "AL-URI hand-off (`download_from_url: false`)"
+    Assemblyline creates a lightweight AL-URI descriptor instead of downloading the file.
+This descriptor is submitted so a URL-capable service (for example, [URLDownloader](https://github.com/CybercentreCanada/assemblyline-service-urldownloader)) can fetch the content during analysis.

+    Requires `ui.allow_url_submissions: true` in the UI configuration.

+#### Optional passworded ZIP handling

+If `password` is defined and the downloaded file is a ZIP, Assemblyline attempts to extract it automatically if the archive contains a single file and is smaller than `submission.max_file_size`.
+If extraction fails or multiple files are present, the normal [Extract](https://github.com/CybercentreCanada/assemblyline-service-extract) service handles it later.

+#### Post-processing and policy enforcement

+- Elevate the submission’s classification to at least the source’s classification. (`classification`)
+- Merge any source metadata; if none is provided, record original_source in the submission metadata (`metadata`).
+- Append all select_services to the submission’s selected-services list to ensure proper routing. (`select_services`)
+- If the input was a hash and the downloaded file’s computed hash differs, rename the file to match its actual hash.

+#### First-match wins

+File sources are evaluated sequentially; once one successfully resolves the input, further sources are skipped.

 ## Submission Profiles